 Yes.
 Many people first do a will when they have children.
-In the Will you can appoint a “guardian” to be responsible for your children.
-You can also name an individual (can be same or different as guardian) to manage money for the children.
-This individual is called a Trustee.
-The Trust can be set up to provide that the Trustee can use the money for health, maintenance, education and support, without the money going directly to the children until they reach a pre-determined age.
+In the will you can appoint a guardian to be responsible for your children.
+You can also name an individual (who can be the same or different than the guardian) to manage money for the children.
+This individual is called a trustee.
+The trust can be set up to provide that the trustee can use the money for health, maintenance, education, and support without the money going directly to the children until they reach a pre-determined age.

 Can someone challenge my will after I die?

-Medicare pays for a limited amount of the costs when in short term rehab or the cost of a home health aide for a limited period of time.
-When these benefits expire, you will need to pay privately or seek other alternatives, such as Medicaid.
+Medicare pays for a limited amount of the costs when in short-term rehab or the cost of a home health aide for a limited period of time.
+When these benefits expire, you’ll need to pay privately or seek other alternatives, such as Medicaid.

 Mom or Dad requires more care than I can provide but do not want to enter a nursing home.
 Are there any options for us?